sujitnaray/microsoft-365-docs/microsoft-365/compliance/auditing-troubleshooting-scenarios.md

 - Search for SharePoint sharing activities that would indicate a file was shared with the external user identified by a **User logged in** audit record.
 For more information, see [Use sharing auditing in the audit log](use-sharing-auditing.md).

 - Export the audit log search results that contain records relevant to your investigation so that you can use Excel to search for other activities related to the external user.
 For more information, see  [Export, configure, and view audit log records](export-view-audit-log-records.md).

-## Search for mailbox activities performed by users with non-E5 licenses

-Even when [mailbox auditing on by default](enable-mailbox-auditing.md) is turned on for your organization, you might notice that mailbox audit events for some users aren't found in audit log searches by using the compliance center, the **Search-UnifiedAuditLog** cmdlet, or the Office 365 Management Activity API.
-The reason for this is that mailbox audit events will be returned only for users with E5 licenses when you one of the previous methods to search the unified audit log.

-To retrieve mailbox audit log records for non-E5 users, you can perform one of the following workarounds:

-- Manually enable mailbox auditing on individual mailboxes (run the `Set-Mailbox -Identity <MailboxIdentity> -AuditEnabled $true` command in Exchange Online PowerShell).
-After you do this, search for mailbox audit activities by using the compliance center, the **Search-UnifiedAuditLog** cmdlet, or the Office 365 Management Activity API.

-  > [!NOTE]
-  > If mailbox auditing already appears to be enabled on the mailbox, but your searches return no results, change the value of the _AuditEnabled_ parameter to `$false` and then back to `$true`.

-- Use the following cmdlets in Exchange Online PowerShell:

-  - [Search-MailboxAuditLog](https://docs.microsoft.com/powershell/module/exchange/search-mailboxauditlog) to search the mailbox audit log for specific users.

-  - [New-MailboxAuditLogSearch](https://docs.microsoft.com/powershell/module/exchange/new-mailboxauditlogsearch) to search the mailbox audit log for specific users and to have the results sent via email to specified recipients.

 ## Search for mailbox activities performed in a specific mailbox (including shared mailboxes)